 You need a criminal defense lawyer if you or a loved one has been charged with a street or white-collar crime.
 Both categories of offenses result in severe penalties that can affect your entire life.

-You need to contact someone with experience with crimes like yours and familiar with relevant laws.
+You need to contact someone with experience in crimes like yours and who is familiar with relevant laws.

 Harrison & Hart, LLC has helped clients with all types of crimes.
 Call us today at (505) 295-3261 or use our online contact form to reach out.